This post may contain affiliate links. Please read my disclosure policy.

 - Take off the heat, and stir in the cheese, replace the lid and let sit for around 10 minutes, until cheese is very soft.

 - In two batches, puree everything in the blender.
 Be careful, as hot soup can splash in a blender - remove the center part of the cap, cover with a folded dishtowel, and start out at a low speed, gradually increasing the speed up to the puree setting.
-You want it to be completely blnded and smooth.
+You want it to be completely blended and smooth.

-- Return the soup to the pot, and taste, adding more kosher and freshly ground pepper as needed.
+- Return the soup to the pot, and taste, adding more kosher salt and freshly ground pepper as needed.

 - Add the cream, and over a low flame, bring the soup back up to serving temperature.